Astral Rejection

-Astral Rejection is the second album by American experimental metal band I Set My Friends on Fire.
+Astral Rejection is the second album by the electronic post-hardcore/experimental band I Set My Friends on Fire.
 The album's original release date was June 22, 2010, but due to line-up changes and the original recordings being scrapped, it was pushed back by almost a year to June 21, 2011.

 Release

 The first single to be released from the album was a demo called "Excite Dyke", which was released on June 15, 2010.
 The second single, "It Comes Naturally" was released on March 21, 2011.
 On June 24, 2011, the third single, "Life Hertz" was released on PureVolume.
 On June 13, 2011, a music video for their fourth single called "Astral Rejection" was released on YouTube.

 On June 16, 2011, the band began streaming the entire album on their Facebook page.
 The album was released in stores on June 21, 2011.
 The song "Fast to the End" by Thursday was included as a bonus track on some release versions of Astral Rejection.
 The song is given the title "Test" on the album.